isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 -  ``max-reclaim-time`` - this parameter specifies an upper limit to the length of time a lease reclamation procedure can take.
 Zero means no time limit.
-Expressed in milliseconds.
-The default value is 250 [milliseconds].
+Expressed in milliseconds; the default value is 250.

 -  ``unwarned-reclaim-cycles`` - if lease reclamation limits are specified (``max-reclaim-leases`` and/or ``max-reclaim-time``), then under certain circumstances the server may not be able to deal with the leases to be reclaimed fast enough.
 This parameter specifies how many consecutive clean-up cycles must end with remaining leases to be processed before a warning is printed.
-The default is 5 [cycles].
+The default is 5 cycles.

 The parameters are explained in more detail in the rest of this chapter.